MichaelIspas/Assignment-8/README.md

 *****INSTRUCTIONS*****

-Input 1 to manually type an agent name
+INPUT 1 to manually type an agent name

 OR

-INPUT 0 to randomly select an agent from 'agentlist' to update 'currentagent'.
+INPUT 0 to randomly select an agent from 'agentlist' to update 'currentagent'

+OR

+INPUT 2 to view the agent list

 If any other input beside 0 and 1 is input, the microservice will end.